Child Tax Credit Calculator 2026

 How It Works

-The calculator first determines your maximum potential credit based on the number of qualifying children and other dependents.
-This value is then reduced by 5% of your Adjusted Gross Income (AGI) exceeding the phase-out thresholds: $400,000 for married filing jointly and $200,000 for all other filers.
-The non-refundable portion is capped by your tax liability, while the refundable portion (Additional Child Tax Credit) is limited to 15% of earned income above $2,500, up to $1,600 per child.
+The math begins with your top potential credit, set by the count of qualifying children and other dependents.
+From there the credit drops by 5% of every dollar of Adjusted Gross Income above the phase-out lines: $400,000 for married filing jointly and $200,000 for everyone else.
+The non-refundable share can only offset your tax liability, while the refundable piece, the Additional Child Tax Credit, is capped at 15% of earned income over $2,500, up to $1,700 per child.

 Example: Married Couple with Two Children and One Dependent